 Why do EDM ghost producers ghost produce instead of releasing music under their own name?

-There are many facets to answer this question.
+There are many facets to answer this question “Why do EDM producers ghost produce?”.
 One of them is that not all producers who compose music are looking for fame.
 For some people, they like to limit themselves within the walls of their studio.
 Not all ghost producers want fame.
-Not every skilled person desire to have the spotlight.
+Not also every skilled person desire to have the spotlight.

-Another reason could be that, for selling a music one not just requires talent but a brand is also an essential factor.
-The number of DJs that can command 5-figure booking fees, across any electronic music genre are probably in the like low hundreds.
+Another reason could be that.
+For selling a music one not just requires talent but a brand is also an essential factor.
+The number of DJs that can command 5-figure booking fees, across any electronic music genre is probably in the like low hundreds.
 Producing music is one thing but to sell it a brand is to be built.
-Brands are build through marketing, advertising, networking, distribution etc.
+Brands are built through marketing, advertising, networking, distribution, etc.

+Most of the producer chooses to become a ghost producer due to lack of knowledge in marketing and branding.
 Ghost Producers have a fixed amount of fee they charge for their music.
 It gives them a stable earning which they use to make more music.
-If a producer is really good at it and is flexible with shifting genres then its potentially sustainable.
+If a producer is really good at it and is flexible with shifting genres then it’s potentially sustainable.